 Advanced Leadership awards involve taking on increasing levels of responsibility, plus education, management and training projects:

-Advanced Leadership Bronze - being on a club management committee + delivered education projects
+Advanced Leadership Bronze - being on a club management committee + delivering education projects

 Advanced Leadership Silver - becoming an area director responsible for helping up to seven clubs in an area (managing up to 56 volunteers: the 7 clubs' committee members) to meet their key targets for members' qualifications, club membership numbers and club administration.
 Plus deliver specified education projects

 Distinguished Toastmaster (DTM) - the final "gold" level for leadership is the Distinguished Toast Master (DTM) when all the other qualifications are achieved alongside recruiting and managing a team to deliver a High Performance Leadership Project (either inside or outside Toastmasters) + deliver specified education projects.